-

 When Is My Bankruptcy Case Over?

-Most debtors file for bankruptcy relief to discharge (wipe out) their debts.
-But your bankruptcy doesn’t end when you receive your discharge.
+Your bankruptcy doesn’t end when you receive your discharge.
 Your case is not officially over until the court closes it by entering a final decree or order.
-Until your case is closed, you have a continuing duty to cooperate
+Learn more.

 -